 What power does the Ombudsman have?

-The Ombudsman's powers are passed down by the government in order to force companies to treat their customers fairly.
-In situations where you have overpaid on your direct debits they can force the energy provider to reduce your monthly payments or for the provider to give you a one-off payment to settle a balance.
-In other situations it may be the case (such as late feed in tariff payments) that the Ombudsman can force the provider to pay you within a certain period and issue you an apology.
+The Ombudsman's powers are passed down by the government in order to support customers and empower businesses.
+In situations where you have overpaid on your direct debit they can force the energy provider to reduce your monthly payments or for the provider to give you a one-off payment to settle a balance.
+In other situations, such as late feed in tariff payments, it may be the case that the Ombudsman can require the provider to pay you within a certain period and issue you an apology.